OmarDaSilva/GitAnalysisClient/README.md

 - Refer to the color legend for easier interpretation.
 - Use the video player to watch day-by-day visualizations with adjustable speed.
 - Click on significant event markers to display event details.

+The root of the repository is the largest node coloured red Directories are slighlty larger than files and are coloured blue

 ## Upload Config File (Optional)

 If desired, upload a configuration file in JSON format to customize your analysis.